Artificial intelligence transparency statement

 Date updated:

-26 February 2025
+26 February 2026

-Our department is supporting Australia to become a leader in developing and adopting trusted, secure and responsible Artificial Intelligence (AI).
+Our department is supporting Australia to become a leader in developing and adopting trusted, secure and responsible artificial intelligence (AI).

 Our own adoption of AI adheres to the Voluntary AI Safety Standard, which consists of 10 voluntary guardrails.
 These guardrails include transparency and accountability requirements and explain what developers and deployers of AI systems must do to achieve them.